Skip to content Skip to footer

 A practical example

-We recently acted in a case involving a multi-generational farm.
+We recently acted in a case involving a multi-generational farm with a diversified business that included a farm shop.
 Most of the farming assets, worth several million pounds, were legally owned by the husband’s father, not by the husband or wife.
 Although the husband expected to inherit the farm in due course, his own legal ownership was limited.
+Recent capital expenditure on the farm shop had also affected cashflow, reducing the scope for an immediate capital settlement.

 The wife had, however, spent many years supporting the farming business.
-She claimed a beneficial interest in the matrimonial home based on the farm, relying on alleged assurances that assets would be transferred into her and her husband’s names.
+She claimed a beneficial interest in the converted farmhouse cottage that served as the matrimonial home, relying on alleged assurances that assets would be transferred into her and her husband’s names.
 In fact, legal ownership remained with the father.

 The father was joined to the proceedings as an intervenor, creating the potential for complex and expensive litigation to determine beneficial ownership.